frobnitzem/aiowire/README.rst

     asyncio.sleep # awake the loop after a given time lapse

     zmq.asyncio.Poller.poll # awake the loop after I/O on socket/file
-    # Note: see aiowire.Poller for a nice interface.
+    # Note: see aiowire.Poller for a Wire-y interface.

 Now your sockets can launch programs, and your program results can start/stop sockets, and everyone can start